 If your charity does not have 501(c)(3) status, you should inform donors that their contributions are not tax-deductible.
 Be aware that some potential donors may not be comfortable giving money to an organization that is not officially exempt.

-If your 501(c)(3) status is pending, you should also inform donors of that.
+You should also inform donors if your 501(c)(3) status is pending.
 Once you receive your exempt status, donations received while your application was pending may be treated as tax-deductible contributions retroactive to the date of your organization's formation.
 However, if your application is not approved, contributions would not be considered tax-deductible.

 Fiscal sponsorship